tfausak/tfausak.github.io/_drafts/ruby-classes.md

 end
 ```

-Turns out that's not sufficient for determining if an object is an instance of a class.
+Turns out that's not enough for determining if an object is an instance of a class.
-In particular, test mocks pretend to be something they're not by overriding `#is_a?`.
+In particular, test mocks pretend to be something they're not by overriding the `#is_a?` method.
 Desugaring the `case` statement reveals why it fails.

 ``` rb